Constructive solutions to P\'olya-Schur problems: Proof of the structure theorem

-is the same for all $z\in\Omega$, and so may be denoted without ambiguity as $E_k$.
-The order of each zero is also independent of $z$, as can be seen by the following argument.
-Choose a circular path $\gamma$ in $\complex$ centred at $w_0$ of sufficiently small radius that every other member of $E_k$ lies strictly outside $\gamma$.
-Since $F_k(z,w)$ is analytic in $z$, the order of the zero $w_0$ is given by the integer valued function
+Choose a circular path $\gamma$ in $\complex$ centred at $w_0$ of sufficiently small radius that every other member of $E_j$ lies strictly outside $\gamma$.
+Since $F_j(z,w)$ is analytic in $z$, the order of the zero $w_0$, given by the integer valued function

-which is continuous, and therefore constant.
-This observation, together with Proposition~\ref{prop-Fkentire}, proves the following.
+is continuous, and therefore constant, since $\Omega$ is connected. \end{pf}

-\begin{prop} Let $A\in\ttt$.
-Then for each $k\geq 1$ there is a sequence $\eee_k$ and an integer $\nu_k\geq0$ with the property that: for every fixed $z\in\Omega$, $\eee_k$ is a list of the zeros of $F(z,w)$ (as a function in $w$) excluding $w=0$, with each zero being repeated according to its multiplicity; $\nu_k$ is the order of $0$ as a zero of $F_k(z,w)$. \end{prop} Of course the sequence $\eee_k$ may be empty, finite or countable, depending on the operator $A$, but it is does not depend on $z$.